Peripheral Artery Disease Treatment in Bronx, NY

 What is Peripheral Artery Disease?

 Peripheral artery disease (PAD) is a common circulatory problem in which narrowed or blocked arteries reduce blood flow to the limbs, most often the legs.
-This restricted blood flow can cause pain, cramping, and weakness, especially during walking or physical activity.
-PAD is not just a condition of the legs , it is also a warning sign of widespread vascular disease, meaning patients with PAD are at higher risk of heart attack and stroke.
+This restricted blood flow can cause pain, cramping, and weakness, especially during walking or physical activities.

 Symptoms of Peripheral Artery Disease

-• Coldness in lower leg or foot: Compared to the other side.
+• Coldness in lower leg or foot: Can feel a difference based on the other leg or foot (if unaffected)

 Causes and Risk Factors

-• Family history: A close relative with PAD, heart disease, or stroke raises the risk.
+• Family history: A close relative with PAD, heart disease, or stroke raises your risk

-Treatment for PAD aims to relieve symptoms, improve quality of life, and reduce the risk of complications.
+Treatment for PAD can relieve symptoms, improve quality of life, and reduce the risk of complications.

 Depending on the severity of the condition, treatment options may include: